Billy Bluelight: Legacy

-Close to the Woods End Inn in Bramerton, a life-size statue has been erected in his memory on the Wherryman's Way long-distance footpath.
+Close to the Water's Edge restaurant and bar in Bramerton, a life-size statue has been erected in his memory on the Wherryman's Way long-distance footpath.

 In 1994 Woodforde's Brewery renamed their outlet The Freemasons Arms in Hall Road, Norwich to The Billy Bluelight.
 Since March 2005, and after a change of ownership, the pub has now reverted to its former name.